-- \ (80) Trees - \ 6' in height, or more - \ No more than one third reduction in the height of each tree annually - \ Provided there is no more than one third of the leaf mass removed, annually - \ Pruning shall not result in plant being reduced to less than six feet in height - \ The Sea Grapes are located on the walking path behind the Surf Club project from 88th Street to 96th Street.
-On Average, trees are approximately 8'-12' in height. - \ Clean up and removal of all debris generated by this work
+- (80) Trees - 6' in height, or more - No more than one third reduction in the height of each tree annually - Provided there is no more than one third of the leaf mass removed, annually - Pruning shall not result in plant being reduced to less than six feet in height - The Sea Grapes are located on the walking path behind the Surf Club project from 88th Street to 96th Street.
+On Average, trees are approximately 8'-12' in height. - Clean up and removal of all debris generated by this work

-Total Price Ş 15,644.05
+Total Price \$ 15,644.05

-If an item or service is not specifically detailed or included in the proposal provided then it is excluded and has r not been not consid ered fo r pricing
+If an item or service is not specifically detailed or included in the proposal provided then it is excluded and has not been not considered for pricing at (305) 634-0717

 Thank you for your consideration of this proposal.
-If you have any questions, please contact Julio Lumbi at (30 5) 634-0717
+If you have any questions, please contact

+Julio Lumbi

-Guarantee: Superior Landscaping & Lawn Service, Inc. is not liable or res of the above mentioned due to high winds, hail, lightning storms, heavy plagues or infestation, inadequate irrigation, tornadoes, hurricanes or oth rains, vandalism, floods,
+Guarantee: Superior Landscaping & Lawn Service, Inc. is not liable or responsible for any loss, repair or replacement of any of the above mentioned due to high winds, hail, lightning storms, heavy rains, vandalism, floods, heat, construction, insect plagues or infestation, inadequate irrigation, tornadoes, hurricanes or other Acts of God.

 ACCEPTANCE OF PROPOSAL

-WHEREFORE, Contractor and Owner, or Owner's Agent, have accepted Owner's Agent gives express permission to Contractor to enter said prop danger or defects.
+WHEREFORE, Contractor and Owner, or Owner's Agent, have accepted the scope and terms of this proposal.
+Owner or Owner's Agent gives express permission to Contractor to enter said property and confirms that it is clear from any hidden danger or defects.

-Owner or Owner's Agent Contractor: Superior Landscaping & Lawn Service , Inc.
+Owner or Owner's Agent Contractor: Superior Landscaping & Lawn Service, Inc.

 Ву: Ву:

 Name: Name:

 Title: Title:

 Date: Date: